 Eligibility:

-Undergraduate students, including graduating seniors, enrolled at the University of Florida who can express how their participation will broaden participation in the museum.
+Undergraduate students, including graduating seniors, enrolled at the University of Florida who can demonstrate how their involvement will expand the museum’s reach.

 Application Deadline: